Disability Documentation Guidelines

 Students seeking assistance or accommodation must Request Disability Services.

-Davidson County Community College Office of Disability Services (ODS) staff encourages students to meet with us with or without external documentation in hand at the time of the first conversation.
+Davidson County Community College Disability Access Services staff encourages students to meet with us with or without external documentation in hand at the time of the first conversation.
 No student should delay meeting with the ODS out of concern for not having the appropriate paperwork.
 Determinations on individual documentation needs will be made during the initial meeting with the student, which may or may not involve the need to provide additional documentation.
 Our first priority is to get to know each student individually in order for appropriate assessments to be made.

 Any documentation information students can readily share during the first meeting, such as IEP/504 Plans, recent evaluations, letters from appropriate professionals (doctors, psychologists, audiologist, etc.) is helpful.
 Students may print a Disability Verification Form for the appropriate professional overseeing health treatment to complete.
 We will use all information we can obtain from conversation and documentation to establish entitlement and, if appropriate, to coordinate reasonable accommodations for the student.
 Providing as much information as possible during the first meeting can save the need for repeat trips to the ODS.